 Flip Your Classroom

 Instead of lecturing during class and leaving students to figure out assignments on their own at home, flip your class and give students the opportunity for hands-on activities and meaningful learning in class.
 Flipping doesn't have to be difficult or expensive.
-We'll help you begin.
+We'll find the right solution for your classroom, then help you begin.

 How flipping works for you